b03901165Shih/2D_FPE_Solver/README.md

 - Parameter N2 = # of grids for x2
 - Parameter mu = mean of Gaussian (initial condition)
 - Parameter sigma = covariance of Gaussian (initial condition)

+## Reference Paper
+Pichler, Lukas, Arif Masud, and Lawrence A. Bergman.
+"Numerical solution of the Fokker–Planck equation by finite difference and finite element methods—a comparative study."
+Computational Methods in Stochastic Dynamics.
+Springer, Dordrecht, 2013.
+69-85.